kapooraryan/kapooraryan/README.md

 - 🏢 I'm looking for a job or an internship currently.
 If you see me as a good fit, check out my [resume](https://drive.google.com/file/d/1aCWlkMqI8ywfFtgY80p9UPtUHIv0yC5h/view?usp=sharing) and I'd love to collaborate with you.
 - 🤔 Want to know more?
 Check out my [portfolio](https://kapooraryan.vercel.app/) website.
 - ⚡ Fun fact: No two tigers have the same stripes (read: Everyone is unique).

+### ⭐Achievements
+#### Hackathons

+- Best use of Auth0 prize at the All in Hackathon by Major League Hacking.

+#### Open Source

+- #11th global team rank in HackSquad 2023 and finished as one of the Top 60 winning teams.
+- All PRs reviewed and accepted in Hacktoberfest 2023.